 Figure 10 shows how PROMETHEUS displays the process model for photosynthesis regulation.
 This graphical representation reveals three primary pathways that are tied together by three processes.
 The lighting pathway provides input to photosynthesis and affects the amount of mRNA by influencing the transcription rate.
 The pathway containing ROS and photosynthetic protein describes how protein concentrations decrease within the cell as affected by the amount of mRNA through photo_translation.
 The last pathway describes the change in mRNA due to the amount of cellular energy.
-All three interact through the central process photosynthesis, which uses light and produces both ROS, which lowers the protein concentration, and redox, which increases mRNA transcription.
+All three interact through the central photosynthesis process that uses light and produces both ROS, which lowers the protein concentration, and redox, which increases mRNA transcription.

 Figure 11 presents the simulated results from the model compared with the observed mRNA values.
 As in the data, the predicted trajectory has two peaks, with a striking drop in mRNA concentration at noon.
 However, both the magnitude and timing of the events are incorrect.
-The first peak produced by
+The first peak produced by the model occurs too early in the day, and the last peak both occurs too late